-The list of Machine ID.Group IDs ( $page\ 606$ ) displayed is based on the Machine ID / Group ID filter ( $page\ 17$ ) and the machine groups the administrator is authorized to see using System > Group Access ( $page\ 512$ ).
+The list of Machine ID.Group IDs (page 476) displayed is based on the Machine ID / Group ID filter (page 17) and the machine groups the administrator is authorized to see using System > Group Access (page 385).

-Click a row's edit icon do to populate header parameters with values from that row.
+Click a row's edit icon is to populate header parameters with values from that row.
 You can edit these values in the header and re-apply them.